Table Of Content

 Some content may not benefit from the conversion as much as others.

-We also conducted a comparative analysis of the processing performance among the different Topaz Video AI models to help you choose the most suitable one based on your needs.
+I also conducted a comparative analysis of the processing performance among the different Topaz Video AI models to help you choose the most suitable one based on your needs.

 Among the various AI models, Rhea, Proteus, and Iris are commonly used for facial restoration and detail enhancement.
 Here is how they compare: